Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

 Animals considered semi-domesticated may retain many wild characteristics that have to do with the genetic blueprint of such animals, no matter the level or length of selective breeding.
 However, these animals tend to be lower maintenance when it comes to their proper care, and many exotic animals have easier care than others as well.

 Can Reptiles and Other Non-Mammals Be Domesticated?

 My response would be: partially, given that these species have inherent differences.
-I consider ball pythons to be domesticated in a sense; they are very tame snake and breed readily in captivity.
+I consider ball pythons to be domesticated in a sense; they are very tame snakes and breed readily in captivity.
 Many color varieties of ball pythons exist.
-Wild-caught ball pythons adapt to captivity with more difficultly than captive-bred ball pythons.
+Wild-caught ball pythons adapt to captivity with more difficulty than captive-bred ball pythons.

 Reptiles, arthropods, and fish have simpler mental functioning, and most aren’t considered domesticated on any level; however, there are ‘breeds’ of fish, selectively bred honey bees, and color ‘morphs’ of some reptiles that have resulting behavior modifications.
 There are obvious differences between captive-bred ball pythons and wild ones; this may be due to the conditions they were exposed to during their 'critical period,' and have less to do with genetics.

 Dogs (Canis lupus familiaris) and cats (Felis catus) are obvious examples of domestication; many of these animals willingly live with humans and adapt to the human lifestyle with ease.
 However, in the case of dogs, some adapt less than others.
 Some dog breeds need excessive exercise or forms of mental stimulation and are typically unsuitable for the conventional indoor dog lifestyle, based on what activities they were bred for.
 Examples of such breeds include border collies, the Karelian Bear Dog, and the Alaskan malamute.
 Any dog is capable of falling into the hands of the wrong owner.
 I tend to think the same for all animals.